naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Booster/README.md

 # Affiliate Deal Booster

+**Version:** 1.0

+## Description
-Affiliate Deal Booster is a WordPress plugin designed to help affiliate marketers and bloggers easily create, manage, and display dynamic coupon and deal listings with affiliate links to boost commission revenue.
+Affiliate Deal Booster is a WordPress plugin designed to help affiliate marketers and bloggers effortlessly aggregate, display, and track coupon deals from affiliate programs on their sites.
+It boosts affiliate commissions by promoting validated, expiring discounts in an attractive, easy-to-use interface.

 ## Features

-- Add and manage affiliate deals and coupons via admin page
-- Automatically hide expired deals
-- Display deals using a shortcode `[adb_deals]` anywhere on your site
-- Widget available to show current deals in sidebars or widget areas
-- Clean, simple admin interface
+- Easy JSON-based coupon input in WordPress admin.
+- Frontend shortcode `[aff_deals]` to display active coupons with discounts and expiration.
+- Automatic expiration check to filter out old deals.
+- Click tracking with anonymous count analytics.
+- Responsive, minimal styling for seamless theme integration.
+- Lightweight JavaScript to track clicks without impacting page load.

 ## Installation

-1. Upload the plugin file to your `/wp-content/plugins/` directory
+1. Upload the plugin PHP file to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the WordPress admin dashboard
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the "Affiliate Deals" menu in your dashboard to add deals
+3. Navigate to the 'Affiliate Deals' admin menu.
+4. Enter your affiliate coupons in JSON format (see example).
+5. Save changes.

 ## Setup

-- To add a deal, fill in the title, description, affiliate URL, and optional expiration date
-- Save deals; they will appear on your site where the shortcode or widget is placed
+- The JSON format should be an array of objects, each object representing a coupon with the following keys:
+  - `id`: Unique string identifier for the coupon.
+  - `title`: Display title for the coupon.
+  - `url`: Affiliate tracking URL.
+  - `discount`: Visible discount off (e.g., "20%", "$10 off").
+  - `expiry`: Expiration date in YYYY-MM-DD (optional).

+Example JSON:

+[
+  {"id": "deal1", "title": "10% off Shoes", "url": "https://affiliate.com/track/deal1", "discount": "10%", "expiry": "2026-12-31"}
+]

 ## Usage

-- Insert `[adb_deals]` shortcode in any page, post, or custom post type to display deals list
+- Insert the shortcode `[aff_deals]` into any page or post where you want the coupons displayed.
-- Use the "Affiliate Deal Booster Widget" in your widgets area to display deals in sidebars or footers

-By leveraging this plugin, site owners can convert their content traffic into affiliate revenue by showcasing attractive, time-sensitive deals with tracked affiliate links.
+- Coupons past their expiry date will be hidden automatically.
+- Track affiliate link clicks through plugin's click database (for later enhancement of analytics UI).

+## Changelog
+### 1.0
+- Initial release with coupon aggregation, display, and click tracking.

+## Support
+For support and feature requests, please contact the author.